Ad | Tunnelbana karta

-Stockholm metro Has a story that stretches back until 1933.
+Stockholm metro has a story that stretches back until 1933.
 80 years later came the first metro map for Stockholm, completely designed with HTML and CSS.
-This means that the graphics are vector based, which allows you to zoom in and out on the map without blurring as a normal image becomes.
+This means that the graphics are vector based, which allows you to zoom in and out on the map without blurring as an image becomes.

 2016 was the starting point for the expansion of the Stockholm metro.
 This project is expected to be fully expanded by 2025.
 It is mostly an extension of blue line that will extend from Barkarby station all the way to the Nacka Forum.

 The new stations along the blue line will be Barkarby station, Barkarbystaden, Arenastaden, Hagastaden, Sofia, Hammarbykanal, Sickla, Saltsjö-Järla and Nacka Forum.

 Map for the commuter trains in Stockholm.
 To know the difference between the metro and commuter trains here is a video of a commuter train.
 The commuter trains go between Swedens 4th largest city Uppsala located north of the capital and all the way down south to Södertälje and Gnesta.

 More about the metro in Stockholm